daa97/daa97.github.io/projects.md

 Over this academic year, I am working on a team of four to design, analyze, and prototype a fuel element for NASA's proposed Centrifugal Nuclear Thermal Rocket (CNTR).
 This fuel element uses a turbine to rapidly spin a tube of molten uranium at over 4000 Kelvin while hydrogen is bubbled inwards from the ceramic walls.
 The planned non-nuclear prototype will be used to test the turbine and mechanical performance at a reduced temperature.
 This prototype will be mostly machined from aluminum, with an additively manufactured nickel-alloy turbine and SiC ceramic inner walls.

-####  Thermodynamics
+#####  Thermodynamics
 Early on in this project, I built a thermodynamic fluids model interface in Python which works with various other tools to retrieve and calculate fluid properties.
 I designed this system to be flexible so that various data sources could be used across different operating conditions and materials.
 Using this interface, I modeled the power requirements to rotate the system due to turbulent annular flow, bearing losses, and transfer of rotational inertia at the system's inlet.
 This fluids model also served as the backbone for the design and characterization of the fuel element's turbine.
-Much of this work can be found on the project's [Github repository.](https://github.com/daa97/CFE)
+Much of this work can be found on the project's [Github repository](https://github.com/daa97/CFE).

-#### Mechanical Design
+##### Mechanical Design
 Component design has been the most significant part of my work on this project due to having to balance many competing design requirements.
 I helped to develop each component using ASME design standards, and I ran vibrational, structural, and fluid dynamic simulations within Ansys to validate this geometry.
-I helped create CAD models and drawings for a number of custom parts, and I serve as the team lead on tolerancing and GD&T.
+I created CAD models and mechanical drawings for a number of custom parts, and I serve as the team lead on GD&T.

 I created and currently manage an exhaustive BOM to track all of the project components and costs for the final prototype fuel element.
 During development, I constructed a preliminary plastic prototype fuel element and designed and ran an experiment using high-speed video to precisely determine frictional bearing losses.

 <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.min.js"></script>
-<style> model-viewer#cfe {width: 100%; height: 400px;}</style>
+<style> model-viewer#cfe {width: 100%; height: 400px; background-color: #fff;}</style>
-<model-viewer id="cfe"  alt="CFE" src="/assets/cfe/cfe.glb" shadow-intensity="1" orientation="90deg 0deg 0deg" camera-controls touch-action="pan-y" min-camera-orbit="auto auto 5%" camera-orbit="0deg 90deg 50%"></model-viewer>
+<model-viewer id="cfe"  alt="CFE" src="/assets/cfe/cfe.glb" shadow-intensity="1" orientation="90deg 0deg 0deg" camera-controls touch-action="pan-y" min-camera-orbit="auto auto 5%" camera-orbit="0deg 90deg 50%" poster="/assets/cfe/cfe-model.webp"></model-viewer>
-<script src="/cfe_model.js"></script>
+<script src="/assets/cfe/cfe_model.js"></script>

-#### Published Work
+##### Published Work
 As part of this project, I co-authored a paper which will be presented at the 2023 Nuclear and Emerging Technologies for Space (NETS) conference, hosted by the American Nuclear Society.
-This paper covers a parametric study of the CNTR .
+This paper covers a parametric study of the CNTR.
 For this paper, I was in charge of researching, modeling, and discussing different components of the turbine power requirements as well as determining the operating pressure of the turbine and developing a process to sweep and plot each system parameter.
 <iframe src="/assets/cfe/nets-paper.pdf" width="100%" height="560"></iframe>
 <b> </b>